Prashanthkumar1995/FizzBuzz/README.md

 5. If a value is not divisible by 3 or 5, it returns a message indicating "each division that was performed".

-## Acheievd in Project
+## Achieved in Project
-1. Applied Solid principle(Single Responsibility Principle).
+1. Applied SOLID principles (Single Responsibility Principle).
-2. Implemented  Dependency injection
+2. Implemented Dependency Injection.
-3. Implemented factory design pattern.
+3. Implemented Factory Design Pattern.
-4. Created Testcases using xUnit.
+4. Created test cases using xUnit.
-5. Maintained seperation of code using interfaces for easy to maintain, easy to understand ,testability, extensibilty.
+5. Maintained separation of code using interfaces for ease of maintenance, understanding, testability, and extensibility

 ## Tesing